beiko-lab/sarand/README.md

                       Maximum k-mer sized used by assembler to generate input GFA
   --extraction_timeout EXTRACTION_TIMEOUT
-                      Maximum time to extract neighbourhood, -1 indicates no limit
-  -j NUM_CORES, --num_cores NUM_CORES
+                      Maximum time to extract neighbourhood per gene in minutes, -1 indicates no limit -j NUM_CORES, --num_cores NUM_CORES
                       Number of cores to use
   -c COVERAGE_DIFFERENCE, --coverage_difference COVERAGE_DIFFERENCE